New Years Poems

 Fulfillment in the New Year

-Here’s to the outgoing year, 2008:
+Here’s to the outgoing year, (say old year, such as "2019"):

 May the good times live on in our memories,